Lymphoedema Surgery in Thailand Your guide to cost, top specialists & hospitals

 Circumferential Suction-Assisted Lipectomy

 For limbs dominated by fibrotic fat that will not respond to drainage-restoring surgery, power-assisted liposuction removes the excess tissue circumferentially.
-Volume reductions of 30–50% are achievable.
-The procedure does not restore lymphatic function — lifelong compression is required to maintain results.
+Significant volume reduction is achievable.
+The procedure does not restore lymphatic function, so lifelong compression is required to maintain results.

 Lymphoedema Surgery Recovery Timeline